Grade of membership analysis for multi-layer ordinal categorical data: Multi-layer grade of membership model

 For each layer $l \in [L]$, let $\Theta_{l} \in [0, M]^{J \times K}$ denote the item parameter matrix of the $l$-th layer categorical data.
 Our model, a multi-layer extension of the classical GoM model, is formally defined as follows. \begin{defin} (Multi-layer grade of membership model) Let $R_{l}\in \{0,1,\ldots,M\}^{N\times J}$ represent the observed response matrix of the $l$-th layer categorical data for $l\in[L]$.
 Our multi-layer grade of membership (multi-layer GoM) model for generating the $L$ observed response matrices $\{R_{l}\}_{l=1}^{L}$ is defined as:

-\end{defin} For convenience, call $\mathscr{R}_{l}$ the $l$-th population response matrix since $\mathbb{E}(R_{l})=\mathscr{R}_{l}$ for $l\in[L]$ under the Binomial distribution.
+\end{defin} In our model, $\mathscr{R}_{l}(i,j)$ represents the expected choice of subject $i$ to item $j$ by the property of Binomial distribution, i.e., $\mathbb{E}(R_{l}(i,j))=\mathscr{R}_{l}(i,j)$ under the multi-layer GoM.
+Equation (\ref{MLGoM}) gives $\mathscr{R}_{l}(i,j)=\sum_{k\in[K]}\Pi(i,k)\Theta_{l}(j,k)$, which means that the response of subject $i$ to item $j$ tends to be larger for larger $\Theta_{l}(j,k)$.
+For any two distinct latent classes $k_{1}$ and $k_{2}$, if $\Theta_{l}(j,k_{1})>\Theta_{l}(j,k_{2})$, $\mathscr{R}_{l}(i,j)=\sum_{k\in[K]}\Pi(i,k)\Theta_{l}(j,k)$ implies that subjects predominantly affiliated with latent class $k_{1}$ (i.e., those with higher $\Pi(i,k_{1})$) are more likely to choose higher responses for item $j$ at layer $l$, while subjects in latent class $k_{2}$ exhibit weaker or lower responses for the same item.
+Meanwhile, the choice of modeling categorical responses as Binomial random variables is motivated by the ordered nature of the data.
+Unlike unordered categorical data (e.g., multiple-choice questions with no inherent order), ordinal categorical data (e.g., Likert scales) can be meaningfully interpreted as counts of ``successes" or levels of agreement.
+The Binomial distribution provides a flexible framework to model such ordered responses, where the probability of each response value is determined by the latent membership matrix $\Pi$ and item parameter matrix $\Theta_{l}$ for the $l$-th layer.
+For convenience, call $\mathscr{R}_{l}$ the $l$-th population response matrix since $\mathbb{E}(R_{l})=\mathscr{R}_{l}$ for $l\in[L]$ under the Binomial distribution.
 When all subjects are pure, our model degenerates the multi-layer LCM introduced in \citep{MLLCM}.
 When the number of layers $L$ equals 1, the multi-layer GoM defined by Equation (\ref{MLGoM}) simplifies to the GoM model for single-layer categorical data considered in \citep{qing2024finding}.
 Furthermore, when both $L=1$ and $M=1$, the proposed model reduces to the GoM model studied in \citep{chen2024spectral}.

 Equation (\ref{MLGoM}) necessitates that the elements of $\Theta_{l}$ range within $[0,M]$ for $l \in [L]$ because $\frac{\mathscr{R}_{l}(i,j)}{M}$ represents a probability within $[0,1]$, and $\Pi$ satisfies Equation (\ref{Pi}).
 By the definition of multi-layer GoM, at the $l$-th layer, the probability that subject $i$ selects the $m$-th choice in item $j$ equals